Spexon/Crisis_app/README.md

 # Crisis_app

 An app targetted to students and faculty at middleschools, highschools, and universities.
-This app is worked on during the ShellHacks 2020 Hackathon
+The intended purpose of this application was to give its users the ability to easily alert different crisis events and notify all users about current and resolved issues.
+There would also be a section related to educating people about what to do during different events.
+This app was worked on during the ShellHacks 2020 Hackathon.

 ## Authors
 <ul>